Introduction

 A. Administrative Hearings

 The administrative hearing will be conducted by the Associate Dean of Student Administration.
 Also present will be the Assistant Dean of Student Administration/Student Affairs at either campus location.
 Administrative hearings or summary resolutions are for the students electing to accept responsibility for the alleged violation and where the alleged violation is deemed appropriate for such a hearing.
-Administrative hearings will not be used in allegations of gender-based misconduct.
-Written decisions will serve as the official records of administrative hearings and will be sent to the individual who filed the charges and/or the student accepting responsibility for the violation within ten business days from the conclusion of the summary resolution.
+Written decisions will serve as the official records of administrative hearings and are not subject to appeal.
+Decisions will be sent to the student accepting responsibility for the violation, and to the complainant where applicable, within ten (10) business days from the conclusion of the administrative hearing.

 B. Professionalism and Ethics Review Board